danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

             Generates the start and end dates for data retrieval.

             Args:
-                yrs_back (int): Number of years to look back from the current year. yrs_forward (int): Number of years to look forward from the current year.
+                yrs_back: Integer specifying the number of years to look back from the current year.
+                yrs_forward: Integer specifying the number of years to look forward from the current year.

             Returns:
                 tuple: A tuple containing the start date and end date in string format.